 Want more information?

-To find out more about technical services visit the Association for Library Collections & Technical Services (ALCTS), a division of the American Library Association.
+To find out more about technical services visit the Core: Leadership, Infrastructure, Futures (CORE) website, a division of the American Library Association.

 Have you ever wondered how all the information in library online catalogs is collected and organized in a way that makes it accessible and useful to us when we need it?
 See In Appreciation of Library Catalogers and Cataloging Standards by David Badertscher.